-An early morning start to Kalapatthar from Gorakshep is one of the best parts of the trip.
-Kalapatthar is a well-known vantage point common for providing panoramic views of Mount Everest (8848m), Nuptse (7861m), Pumori (7165m), Lhotse (8414m), and many other peaks.
-A tough ascend to Kalapatthar rewards you with the mesmerizing sunrise over the snowy peaks.
+An early morning start to Kala Patthar from Gorakshep is one of the best parts of the Everest trip.
+Kala Patthar is a well-known vantage point common for providing panoramic views of Mount Everest (8848m), Nuptse (7861m), Pumori (7165m), Lhotse (8414m), and many other peaks.
+A tough ascent to Kalapatthar rewards you with the mesmerizing sunrise over the snowy peaks.
 The sun rays touch the tip of the mountains and change the Colour of the peaks from silver to gold.
 After spending some time in Kalapatthar, you hike down to Gorakshep and then trek all the way down to Pheriche.
-Overnight stay at the guesthouse.
+Overnight stay at Guesthouse.

-This is a long but worthwhile day of trekking along a sandy trail that winds its way down, up, and around numerous villages.
-The trek takes you to Phunke Tenga, and crossing the numerous suspension bridges, you reach Khumjung, the largest Sherpa village of Khumbu region.
+Today is a long but worthwhile day of trekking along a sandy trail that winds its way down, up, and around numerous villages.
+Everest base camp trek takes to Phunke Tenga, and crossing the numerous suspension bridges, you reach Khumjung, the largest Sherpa village of Khumbu region.
 You finally reach Namche Bazaar by crossing a long Mani wall.
 When you reach Namche Bazaar, enjoy the panorama and celebrate the accomplishment.
-Overnight stay at the guesthouse.
+Overnight stay at Guesthouse.

 The trek back to Lukla moves through a trail that descends and crosses several suspension bridges.
 Chortens, prayer flags, and small Gompas line the villages and the track.
-The presence of Bhote Koshi River enhances the lovely atmosphere amid the natural scenery.
-As you reach Lukla, you can just rest.
+The presence of the Bhote Koshi River enhances the lovely atmosphere amid the natural scenery.
+As you reach Lukla you can just rest.
 In the evening, you can explore the vibrant town.
-Overnight stay at the guesthouse.
+Overnight stay at Guesthouse.

-Today is your final day in Nepal.
+Today is the final day in Nepal.
 After breakfast, our team representative will drop you at the airport before the scheduled time.

 3 Night Hotel in Kathmandu with breakfast in 3 star